Malaysia's ex-PM Najib starts appeal against 1MDB-linked conviction, jail sentence

 By Rozanna Latiff

-KUALA LUMPUR, April 5 (Reuters) - Malaysia's Court of Appeal on Monday will begin hearing a bid by former prime minister Najib Razak to set aside his conviction on corruption charges in a case linked to a multibillion-dollar scandal at state fund 1MDB.
+KUALA LUMPUR, April 5 (Reuters) - Malaysia's Court of Appeal on Monday began hearing a bid by former Prime Minister Najib Razak to set aside his conviction on corruption charges in a case linked to a multi-billion dollar scandal at state fund 1MDB.

 Najib, who was voted out in a historic 2018 election, faces several trials over allegations that $4.5 billion was stolen from 1Malaysia Development Berhad (1MDB), a state fund he co-founded in 2009.
 He has plead not guilty to all charges.